 Here you will apply the knowledge gained in earlier topics to learn how to prepare and submit customs declarations for exports and imports, including for safety and security purposes.
 Particular emphasis is placed on Customs Procedure Codes.
-This task is greatly simplified through the use of our web-based Declaration Assistant tool.
+This task is greatly simplified through the use of our web-based Declaration Portal tool.

 In this topic we introduce the WCO SAFE Framework of Standards & international AEO schemes; examine AEO requirements in in the UK / EU including AEO-C & AEO-S and benefits of each; Applying for AEO status including who can apply, how to apply and an overview of AEO criteria; how to meet the practical standards of competence criteria; and consider post-Brexit implications of AEO / Trusted Trader status.

 Here we examine excise duties, procedures and regulations; goods that are subject to excise duties; UK excise laws & control; import & export procedures for excise goods; UK & EU excise movements via the Excise Movement Control System (EMCS); and excise authorisations for producers & manufacturers.

 In this topic we examine export licensing controls and the different types of export licences; we discuss the concept of dual-use goods and consider controls over trade in military goods.
 The module also addresses Export Control Classification Numbers (ECCN) and how to check for a valid export licence; and introduces various types of licences including the Open General Export Licence (OGEL); Single Individual Export Licence (SIEL); Open Individual Export Licence (OIEL); and EU General Export Authorisations (EUGEA).

 As a guide, you should expect to study for a total of around 250 hours to complete all modules.

 The course must be completed within one year, but the usual period of study is 9 months.